-- (2) Before an employer can be given credit for any unfunded economic benefit plan or program, the employer shall supply a copy of the plan or program to the department and comply with all other provisions of s.
-DWD 290.01 (10) (c). - (3) Unconventional plans shall be approved by the department before any credit will be given to an employer.
+(2) Before an employer can be given credit for any unfunded economic benefit plan or program, the employer shall supply a copy of the plan or program to the department and comply with all other provisions of s.
+DWD 290.01 (10) (c).